Houdini 21.0 Nodes Dynamics nodes

 Method

-How the node uses the curve to influence agent movement.
+Specifies how the node uses the curve to influence the agent’s movement.

-Agents find the closest point on the curve, take the forward tangent direction at that point, and apply force in that direction to the agent.
+Each agent finds the closest point on the curve and takes the forward tangent direction at that point.
+A force is applied to the agent in that direction.

-When an agent first “locks on” to the path, it finds the closest control point on the curve, and remembers the control point’s point number in an attribute.
-From then on, it uses the curve direction at the control point, and increases the point number when near the next control point on the curve (for example, use the curve tangent direction at point 2 until the agent is closer to point 3).
+When an agent first “locks on” to the path, it finds the closest control point on the curve and remembers the control point’s point number in an attribute.
+From then on, it uses the curve direction at the control point and increases the point number when near the next control point on the curve (for example, it uses the curve tangent direction at point 2 until the agent is closer to point 3).
 This method allows you to use self-intersecting paths.

 Resample Path